B-Interactive/cloudflare-stream-wordpress/README.md

     ![use-signed-urls](https://user-images.githubusercontent.com/16984998/166195570-6e2ecfd4-72af-4f11-a52c-f615df470a36.png)

+2. Optionally configure a **Signing Key** so tokens are minted locally (see above).
+Without a key, the plugin falls back to Cloudflare’s `/token` endpoint.
-2. Your videos **must** be set to **Require Signed URLs** on a per-video basis, in your Cloudflare Stream dashboard.
-This will make the original video ID worthless to would-be thieves, because a signed URL/token can only be created in conjunction with your (secure) API key or API token.
+3. Your videos **must** be set to **Require Signed URLs** on a per-video basis, in your Cloudflare Stream dashboard.
+This will make the original video ID worthless to would-be thieves, because a signed URL/token can only be created with your signing key or API token.

     ![require-signed-url](https://user-images.githubusercontent.com/16984998/166195689-f52c48c6-86f4-40c5-8e96-b9f6ae5790d0.png)

-3. To further restrict which domains can embed your videos, specify **Allowed Origins** on a per-video basis in your Cloudflare Stream dashboard.
+4. To further restrict which domains can embed your videos, specify **Allowed Origins** on a per-video basis in your Cloudflare Stream dashboard.

     ![allowed-origins](https://user-images.githubusercontent.com/16984998/166195828-80c23260-fc02-47bb-89b1-ceb8a4217638.png)